 Stainless steel cheese rack

 Attention !
-Do not confuse in french “claie de fromagerie” (cheese rack) with the town of Claix, near Grenoble.
-Claie and Claix pronounced the same We are talking here about cheese racks, in stainless steel or stainless steel cheese racks.
+Do not confuse the rack (claie in french) inox cheese factory with the town of Claix, south of Grenoble.
+We are talking about the stainless steel cheese tray, made of stainless steel or stainless steel cheese tray.

 The stainless steel racks have a standard dimension which is 510 x 630 mm.
 Their height may vary depending on the cheeses produced.